Omeritzio/Omer.github.io/README.md

 Profile-Page

-To run the code we need to clone the code through Github, check if u are in the folder "about-page", if u are not type "cd about-page", After that  we need to run "npm install" to have Js/Ts in the website , after that check if u are in the folder "about-page", the last thing to run the code , write "npm start".
+To run the code we need to clone the code through Github, check if u are in the folder "OmerProfile", if u are not type "cd OmerProfile", After that  we need to run "npm i" to have Js/Ts in the website , after that check if u are in the folder "OmerProfile", the last thing to run the code , write "npm start".